ray-project/kuberay/docs/guidance/FAQ.md

 ### How can I disable the default worker init container injection?

 The default worker init container is described [here](https://github.com/ray-project/kuberay/blob/2de3fe5ca3cf206c4ebb9912e128295e5cc5db45/ray-operator/controllers/ray/common/pod.go#L207).
-To disable this injection, set the `ENABLE_INIT_CONTAINER_INJECTION` environment variable in the Kuberay operator to `false`.
+To disable this injection, set the `ENABLE_INIT_CONTAINER_INJECTION` environment variable in the Kuberay operator to `false`(nightly version only).
 For Helm chart users, this adjustment can be made [here](https://github.com/ray-project/kuberay/blob/2de3fe5ca3cf206c4ebb9912e128295e5cc5db45/helm-chart/kuberay-operator/values.yaml#L74).
 After disabling, remember to add your own init container to the worker pod template.
 More details are provided in [PR 1069](https://github.com/ray-project/kuberay/pull/1069).

 ### How to troubleshoot the worker init container failure?

-Please note that the worker init container will not output any logs.
+Please note that the worker init container will not output any logs for version 0.5.0.
 To troubleshoot, follow these steps:
 - Check the head pod logs for any errors about GCS server.
 - Verify that Ray is in the `$PATH`.
 - The worker init container shares the same ImagePullPolicy, SecurityContext, Env, VolumeMounts, and Resources as the worker pod template.
 Check these settings, as any that require a sidecar container could lead to deadlock.
 See [issue 1130](https://github.com/ray-project/kuberay/issues/1130) for more details.